Vincent Traynelis, MD

 Lauren Springer, RN, MSN, AGACNP-BC, is a nurse practitioner with nearly 10 years of neurosurgical experience within the critical care setting.

-Prior to joining the Department of Neurological Surgery at Rush, Springer worked as a registered nurse in the neuroscience intensive care unit at the University of Illinois in Chicago Hospital Health Sciences System, as well as an advanced practice nurse in the surgical intensive care unit at Edward Hines Jr. VA Hospital.
+Prior to joining the Department of Neurological Surgery at Rush, Springer worked as a registered nurse in the neuroscience intensive care unit at the University of Illinois-Chicago Hospital Health Sciences System, as well as an advanced practice nurse in the surgical intensive care unit at Edward Hines Jr. VA Hospital.

 Springer obtained her Bachelor of Science degree in nursing at Loyola University Chicago and her Master of Science degree in nursing at the University of Illinois at Chicago.